Oticon Hearing Aids Pricing and Value

 My Friend's Father-in-Law wearing Oticon

 Oticon offers several families of hearing aids that come in various colors and styles, ranging from behind-the-ear (BTE) to in-the-canal (ITC).
-There is an Oticon hearing solution for most older adults, including those with one-sided deafness.
+There is an Oticon hearing solution for most hearing-impaired older adults, including those with profound hearing loss or one-sided deafness.

 Testing out Oticon hearing aids